Respiratory Infections (Overview)

 Rhinovirus infection can make individuals more susceptible to follow-on bacterial infections (such as ear and sinus infections), and those with asthma can develop more serious illness.
 There are no anti-viral drugs that are effective against rhinovirus.

 Influenza ("flu") is a common respiratory infection around the world, and it is often indicated that pregnant women may experience more severe illness.
+In the United States, influenza season normally begins in October and can last until May each year.

 Symptoms of influenza include fever, muscle and joint pain, headache, dry cough, runny nose, nasal congestion, and extreme fatigue.